-'This feather stirs; she lives!'
+This feather stirs; she lives!

-Mr. Booth, whose Lear had many noble qualities of passion, plucked, I remember, some fur from his archæologically-incorrect ermine for the same business; but Salvini's was the finer effect of the two, as well as the truer.
-And lines which had a double meaning for the audience, remembering the last words which Richard's mother called after him as he was marching to Bosworth:-
+Mr. Booth, whose Lear had many noble qualities of passion, plucked, I remember, some fur from his archaeologically-incorrect ermine for the same business; but Salvini's was the finer effect of the two, as well as the truer.
+And those who saw Mr. Irving in the last act of RICHARD THE THIRD have not, I am sure, forgotten how much the agony and terror of his dream was intensified, by contrast, through the calm and quiet that preceded it, and the delivery of such lines as lines which had a double meaning for the audience, remembering the last words which Richard's mother called after him as he was marching to Bosworth:-